zotonic/zotonic/doc/ref/configuration/site-configuration.rst

 .. _site-configuration-modules:

-install_modules
-"""""""""""""""
+modules
+"""""""

 List of all modules that are :ref:`activated <activating-modules>` when the site is started.
-This overrides the default list of modules installed by the skeleton.
 After adding a module here, :ref:`restart the site <restart-site>` to load the module.
 Example::

-    {install_modules, [
+    {modules, [
         mod_admin,
         mod_menu,
         mod_your_custom_module
     ]},

-To inherit the list of modules from a skeleton, add a ``{skeleton, <name>}`` and it will install the list of modules from that skeleton as well.

 ip_whitelist
 """"""""""""